 once a response is learned because it successfully avoids anxiety, it is likely to be repeated indefinitely

 One common but frustrating behavior we see in companies is to have a “default to highest-ranking person’s opinion” assumption.
 This may have helped the company make decisions and avoid internal conflict early on in the company’s fight for survival but it may not be beneficial as the company scales.

 Anxiety & Learning

-To understand Schein and his model of corporate culture, its worth going a bit deeper on his ideas of anxiety and learning.
+To understand Schein and his model of corporate culture, it’s worth going a bit deeper into his ideas of anxiety and learning.

 In the early 1990’s there was a lot of research on “learning organizations” and identifying ones that were better at adapting to change.
 I still think this is some of the best thinking that’s come out of organizational studies, but seems to have been lost to a lot of the energy around the internet and technology that took the business world in a more exciting direction.

 Schein sees anxiety as a fundamental component of learning.